 Many online degree programs for cybersecurity are designed to fit within a busy career or military deployment.
 The University of Tulsa, for example, allows its students to take up to four years—or as little as 20 months—to complete the credits.

 You are more likely to find specific financial aid for veterans in this field.
 The University of Tulsa participates in the Yellow Ribbon Program, offering full tuition coverage for their master’s programs.

 Hone the power of information and database science with an online master’s in data analytics or data science.
 This program focuses on areas like:

 Everyone from social media companies to insurance providers requires data analysts to understand their business.
 Database administrators, according to the BLS, make a median of $112,120 a year.

 Data science programs typically require a related undergraduate degree with above a 3.0 GPA.
 Students must complete approximately 30 credit hours throughout one-and-a-half to two years.

 Look for a data science program with specialization throughout its electives.
 The Steven’s Data Science program, for example, offers advanced courses in database management, deep learning, and statistical methods.

-If you're looking to take an analytics pathway, Georgia Tech's Online Master of Science in Analytics is worth considering.
+If you’re looking to take an analytics pathway, Georgia Tech’s Online Master of Science in Analytics is worth considering.

 Information technology focuses on maintaining and supporting computer systems and networks, as opposed to looking for new ways to develop them.
 A master’s degree can help IT professionals unlock higher salaries in this field.
 Depending on where you work, information technology salaries tend to break into the six-figure ranges after getting an advanced degree.